aa4cc/evp/README.md

 ## Content of this repository

 This project contains modules to simulate emergency vehicle preemption approach which is based on the model of queue of vehicles (queue discharge) and V2X communication.
-There are also two SUMO scenarios which demonstrates this approach.
+There are also two SUMO scenarios which demonstrate this approach.
 See the publication for details: (TODO: add link).

 ### OMNeT++ modules:
 The following modules are implemented and can be found (NED files as well as C++ implementations) in `qdp_veins/src/qdp_veins`.